esamattis/blog/source/_posts/2012-04-19-slimux-tmux-plugin-for-vim.markdown

 before sending it to REPL.
 For example you have to the remove extra line breaks from Python code to make it work with its REPL.

+But do read their [introductory blog post](https://www.braintreepayments.com/braintrust/vimux-simple-vim-and-tmux-integration).
+Good stuff anyways.

 Also I just kinda wanted learn some Vim Scripting and this is my first proper Vim plugin I've written.
-Feedback is really apriciated.
+Feedback is really appreciated.

 [tmux]: http://tmux.sourceforge.net/
 [Vimux]: https://github.com/benmills/vimux